p0pp3t0n/Random-Scripts/README.md

 # Script being done at school.
+I got to try it.